TMdoubleGit/multilayer_perceptron/README.md

 A Python implementation of a Multilayer Perceptron (MLP) for solving classification and regression problems.
 This project provides a flexible and easy-to-use framework to define, train, and evaluate neural networks.

 ## Features
-Support for customizable network architectures.
+Support for customizable netwcd ..  ork architectures.
 Configurable activation functions (e.g., sigmoid, ReLU, softmax).
 Adjustable hyperparameters such as learning rate, batch size, and epochs.
 Evaluation metrics for performance tracking.